ucfai/ucfai/content/core/sp20/nns.md

 categories: ["sp20"]
 tags: ["Neural Networks", "Gradient Descent", "Back-Propagation", "NNs", ]
-abstract: >-
-  You've heard about them: Beating humans at all types of games, driving cars, and recommending your next Netflix series to watch, but what ARE neural networks?
+abstract: "You've heard about them: Beating humans at all types of games, driving cars, and recommending your next Netflix series to watch, but what ARE neural networks?
 In this lecture, you'll actually learn step by step how neural networks function and learn.
-Then, you'll deploy one yourself!
+Then, you'll deploy one yourself!"
 ---

 ```python